-If you have an ankle injury, it is always best to see a physiotherapist who can recommend stretches tailored for your rehabilitation.
+If you have an ankle injury, it is always best to see a physiotherapist who can recommend stretches tailored to your rehabilitation.

 Wearing insoles for ankle pain

-Wearing correct fitting insoles while skiing, as well as day to day life, not only helps your ankles but also your knees, hips, back and your entire posture and stability.
+Wearing correctly fitting insoles while skiing and in day-to-day lily helps your ankles, knees, hips, back, and entire posture and stability.

-To find the right insole, speak with a orthotist or podiatrist.
+To find the right insole, speak with an orthopedist or podiatrist.
 Or you can call, email or chat with a Bauerfeind expert.
-We have a wide range of insoles for every foot, no matter the size or shape.
+We have a wide range of insoles for every foot, regardless of size or shape.
 Details to contact us are below.